majoferenc/demo-cicd-automation-app/README.md

     sh quick_replace.sh

-### CLI tools via NixOS
+### CLI tools via DevBox
-We can install them via NixOS configuration, which is already prepared in this repository in a format of `shell.nix`.
+We can install CLI tools via DevBox configuration, which is already prepared in this repository in a format of `devbox.json`.
-To start with the installation don't forget to navigate to this repo first and navigate inside it before starting the installation, otherwise the `shell.nix` file will be not recognized and the CLI tools will be not installed.
+To start with the installation don't forget to navigate to this repo first and navigate inside it before starting the installation, otherwise the `devbox.json` file will be not recognized and the CLI tools will be not installed.

     cd demo-cicd-automation-app